pgalko/BambooAI/README.md

   }
 }
 ```
-If you use `LLM_CONFIG.json` configuration file (recommended) it needs to be located in the BambooAI working dir, eg. `/Users/palogalko/AI_Experiments/Bamboo_AI/web_app/LLM_CONFIG.json`, and all API keys for the specified models need to be present in the `.env` also located in the working dir.
+The `LLM_CONFIG.json` configuration file needs to be located in the BambooAI working dir, eg. `/Users/palogalko/AI_Experiments/Bamboo_AI/web_app/LLM_CONFIG.json`, and all API keys for the specified models need to be present in the `.env` also located in the working dir.
 The above combination of agents/models is the most performant according to our tests as of 22 Apr 2025 using sports and performance datasets.
 I would strongly encourage you to experiment with these settings to see what combination best suits your particular use case.

 #### Agent Roles